Troubleshooting¶

 }

 The purpose of knownWebViewClasses is to add business custom WebViews to the Plugin's known WebView list in advance.
-This solves the identification issue for custom WebViews and also helps the Plugin skip duplicate insertion for WebView internal methods, preventing runtime infinite loops and white screens.
+This solves the identification issue for custom WebViews and helps the Plugin skip repeated writing of internal WebView methods, avoiding runtime infinite loops and white screens.

 Plugin ASM automatically injects network collection functionality when the application calls OkHttpClient.Builder().build().
 The following two situations may cause network collection to fail:

-1. Timing Issue - SDK Initialization Not Complete.
-If OkHttpClient.Builder().build() is called before SDK initialization is complete, it will load an empty configuration, resulting in the loss of Resource-related data.
-Check the debug logs to confirm the initialization order is correct.
+OkHttpClient.Builder().build()is called before SDK initialization is complete, it will lead to loading empty configurations and loss of Resource-related data.
+Check debug logs to confirm the initialization order is correct. - Creation Method Issue.
+Not using the standard

 //SDK initialization logs